Rossana Reguillo: Work

-Since 1981, Reguillo has been a professor in the Sociocultural Studies Department at ITESO University and the Western Institute of Technology and Higher Education.
-She has also served as the coordinator of its formal research program in sociocultural studies since 2001.
-Reguillo is a permanent member of the Mexican Academy of Sciences, and she holds a level III rank in the National Researchers System of the National Council of Science and Technology of Mexico.
+From 1981, Reguillo was a professor in the Sociocultural Studies Department at ITESO University and the Western Institute of Technology and Higher Education.
+She also served as the coordinator of its formal research program in sociocultural studies since 2001.
+Reguillo was a permanent member of the Mexican Academy of Sciences, and she held a level III rank in the National Researchers System of Mexico's National Council of Science and Technology.

-Reguillo has received recognition for her work, including the 1995 Best Research in Social Anthropology Fray Bernardino de Sahagun Award from the National Institute of Anthropology and History in Mexico, the 1996 Ibero-American Award for Municipal and Regional Investigation from the Ibero-American Capital Cities Union in Spain, and the 2010 Advertising and Women Award for Communication Trajectory from the Municipal Institute of Women and the National Council for the Prevention of Discrimination.
-She has also been appointed as an advisory member for Latin America for the Social Science Research Council in the USA.
+Reguillo received recognition for her work, including the 1995 Best Research in Social Anthropology Fray Bernardino de Sahagun Award from the National Institute of Anthropology and History (INAH), the 1996 Ibero-American Award for Municipal and Regional Investigation from the Ibero-American Capital Cities Union in Spain, and the 2010 Advertising and Women Award for Communication Trajectory from the Municipal Institute of Women and the National Council to Prevent Discrimination (CONAPRED).
+She was also appointed an advisory member for Latin America for the Social Science Research Council in the US.

-Reguillo has taught courses and seminars at universities in Anglo and Latin America, as well as in Spain, including the University of Colima (Mexico), Autonomous University of Queretaro (Mexico), Pontifical Bolivarian University (Colombia), University of Puerto Rico (Puerto Rico), Central American University (El Salvador), University of Buenos Aires (Argentina), ORT University of Montevideo (Uruguay), National University of Colombia (Colombia), Simón Bolívar Andean University (Bolivia), and many others.
+She taught courses and seminars at universities in Anglo and Latin America, as well as in Spain, including the University of Colima (Mexico), Autonomous University of Queretaro (Mexico), Pontifical Bolivarian University (Colombia), University of Puerto Rico (Puerto Rico), Central American University (El Salvador), University of Buenos Aires (Argentina), ORT University of Montevideo (Uruguay), National University of Colombia (Colombia) and Simón Bolívar Andean University (Bolivia).